 Under normal operation, the rotation bearing should be greased once a week.
-The grease zerks are located at the streetside operator's console (or driver's side) by the inspection opening of the mainframe.
-There is one grease zerk for each side of the rotation bearing, 180° apart.
+The grease fittings are located on either side of the mainframe, near the upper outrigger gussets.
+There is one grease fitting for each side of the rotation bearing, 180° apart.

 To properly grease this bearing, the unit should be set up with the outriggers in an operating position.
-Attach the grease gun to a zerk and apply 3 full shots from the grease gun.
-Repeat for the other grease zerk.
+Attach the grease gun to a fitting and apply 3 full shots from the grease gun.
+Repeat for the other grease fitting.
 Then rotate the boom 90° and repeat the above steps.
 This operation should continue through a 360° cycle of the rotation.
 See the previous location chart.